HexionTeam/HexionCTF-Writeups/HexionCTF 2020 Online/PIL/README.md

 we can also see a function called `Hide` which is a big hint.
 Let's try to understand how `Hide` works, so we can reverse it and get the flag.

 We see that the function gets a secret (flag), source and destination paths (probably for the original and result files), and that there are some local variables defined.
-One of the is BitArray (steganography + bits = [LSB Steganography](lsb_lnk)?
+One of the is BitArray (steganography + bits = [LSB Steganography][lsb_lnk]?
 Maybe, lets see)
 ```cs
 .method private hidebysig static
         void Hide (